 - choose the share class - what share class will you give to your co-founders and team members?
 This will often be the same as yours to your co-founders but it could also be Ordinary B (Non-Voting) for your team members.

-- choose if you want to issue those shares at the nominal value (you'll find the share nominal value of your company on your Cap Table - it is often between £0.00001 and £1) or at the nil value (£0) if the person is being given shares in exchange for his/her services.
+- those shares will be issued at the nominal value (you'll find the share nominal value of your company on your Cap Table - it is often between £0.00001 and £1)

 Step 4: Add the persons you would like to issue equity to (issuees) by clicking on "Add new" in the Issuees' box.
 You can add either a new issuee (and enter their details) or search for an existing shareholder.